Skip to main content

 });

-This event is fired everytime a change is registered in the legal consent status for the current visitor.
-It can be either an acceptance (Kameleoon.API.Core.enableLegalConsent()) or a denial (Kameleoon.API.Core.disableLegalConsent()), for either the AB Testing or Personalization module (or both).
-Note that the updated (current) status can be obtained via Kameleoon.API.Visitor.experimentLegalConsent / Kameleoon.API.Visitor.personalizationLegalConsent, and the update itself is available via the event object.
+This event fires whenever the legal consent status changes for the current visitor.
+Changes include acceptance (Kameleoon.API.Core.enableLegalConsent()) or denial (Kameleoon.API.Core.disableLegalConsent()) for the AB Testing or Personalization modules.
+Access the updated status via Kameleoon.API.Visitor.experimentLegalConsent or Kameleoon.API.Visitor.personalizationLegalConsent; the event object contains the update details.

 Data available in the event